jealcalat/jealcalat.github.io/_posts/2019-02-18-gallistel-ext-p1.md

 ---
 layout: post
 title: Extinction from a rationalist perspective, by C.R.
 Gallistel (Part I)
-subtitle: A information-theoretic approach to extinction and contingency
+subtitle: An information-theoretic approach to extinction and contingency
 tags: [extinction,information theory]
 comments: true
 ---